csc301-winter-2020/team-project-21-stopgapfoundation/deliverables/deliverable 2/iteration-02-review.md

 # StopGap Foundation / Team 21

-## Iteration XX - Review & Retrospect (incompete)
+## Iteration 02 - Review & Retrospect

- * When: FILL IN THE DATE WHEN YOU ACTUALLY HAD YOUR REVIEW MEETING
+ * When: Monday March 9
- * Where: PHYSICAL LOCATION AND/OR ONLINE
+ * Where: In-class tutorial

+ There has also been communication online between the team about the process

 ## Process - Reflection